 Answer to all questions posted on Blackboard before the posted due dates.
 The highest score between two attempts will be graded.
-Since the purpose of these quizzes is to encourage you to read and think critically about theory application, answers of the quizzes will not be reviewed in class; if you have any questions about the answers, please consult with the instructor individually.
+Since the purpose of these guizzes is to encourage you to read and think critically about theory application, answers of the guizzes will not be reviewed in class; if you have any questions about the answers, please consult with the instructor individually.
 A pretest (not-graded) will be posted for you to learn about the format and content of these quizzes and assess your knowledge about transtheoretical clinical practice.

-C. Role Play Dialogue and Practice (30%)
+Role Play Dialogue and Practice (30%) C.

-Purpose: To practice transtheoretical approaches in class in order to gain SOCW 7397 Fall 2013 (Page 4 of 11)

-insight for planning your own case practice.
+Purpose: To practice transtheoretical approaches in class in order to gain insight for planning your own case practice.

 Three students will form a group.
-Based on Joe and Mary's case or its variation (see Cheung & Leung, 2008), each group will write a script with dialogues and techniques specified from each of the three practice modalities covered in this course.
-While other practice modalities can be incorporated and specified in the dialogues, the main focus should be placed on the assigned modality.
-Each group will prepare a 15-minute role play and bring a hard copy of the dialogues to class to practice.
+Based on Joe and Mary's case or its variation (see Cheung & Leung, 2008), each group will write 3 scripts, one for each modality covered in this course (Crisis Intervention, Brief Psychodynamic, Solution-Focused).
+Each script will be based on the approaches and techniques specified from each of these three practice modalities.
+Each group will prepare three 15-minute role-plays using their scripts.
+During the concurrent modality the group will bring a hard copy of the script to class to practice.
 (You may invite additional students to help if needed).
-After practice, we will discuss how to apply the skills transtheoretically to deal with diverse issues across various client systems.
-Your group will submit the dialogue via Blackboard (Bb) Learn for a grade before the due date.
-One submission per group with a main focus on the assigned modality; please include names of all group members on it.
+After practice, we will discuss the application of the skills.
+Your group will submit the appropriate script via Blackboard (Bb) Learn for a grade before the due date for that modality.
+One submission per group that focuses on the assigned modality; please include names of all group members.